5 Healthy Habits That Are Simple and Start at HomeJune 3, 2020 - Katie McCallum

 - Take a five-minute walk

-- Use a standing desk if you work at a computer
+- Use a standing desk and shuffle from side to side if you work at a computer

 - Take the stairs instead of the elevator